Francis Graham-Smith: Personal life and death

 Graham-Smith was an avid bee-keeper and kept up this hobby well into his 90s, looking after the hives at Jodrell Bank.
 He also inspired the creation of the St Andrews Amateur Beekeeping Society.

 He lived with his wife Elizabeth in the Old School House in Henbury, Cheshire, from 1981 until her death in 2021.
 They had met when they were both working with Martin Ryle in 1945–6 in Cambridge in the early days of radio astronomy.
+They had three sons and a daughter.

-Graham-Smith was a Patron of Humanists UK was the President of Macclesfield Astronomical Society and was a patron of Mansfield and Sutton Astronomical Society.
+Graham-Smith was a Patron of Humanists UK, was the President of Macclesfield Astronomical Society, and was a patron of Mansfield and Sutton Astronomical Society.

 Graham-Smith celebrated his 100th birthday on 25 April 2023, and died on 20 June 2025, at the age of 102.

 Awards and honours

 Graham-Smith's awards and honours include: